-Where you are adding a person on to the property how do you wish to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.
+Where you are adding someone on to the property how do you wish to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.

-Information to consider in supporting the above New Life Mortgages transfer of equity Questions and Answers :
+Important warnings to consider in further to the above New Life Mortgages transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the New Life Mortgages conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.